yuvadm/geshem.space/README.md

 The entire service is served off of static assets located in S3 buckets:

- - A static main index page, JS bundle and other static assets that are uploaded upon deploy, Vue.js-based
+ - A static main index page, React-based JS bundle and other static assets that are uploaded upon deploy
- - Radar images that are collected and indexed every minute by a recurring task running on AWS Lambda, written in Python
+ - Radar images that are collected and indexed every minute by a Python recurring task running on AWS Lambda

 ## Prerequisites